apextalos/RTCS/README.md

   - Blink: The system started successfully and is reading and writing storage
   - Off: The device is not powered on or is experiencing a storage failure
 - Yellow indicator of Ethernet port
-  - On: The link is in the normal state
+  - On: The link is established at 1Gb speed
-  - Blink: The Ethernet connection is abnormal
+  - Blink: The link is abnormal
-  - Off: The link is not set up
+  - Off: The link is established at 10/100Mb speed
 - Green indicator of Ethernet port
   - On: The link is in the normal state
   - Blink: Data is being transmitted